 PhD Project in Microbial Molecular Ecology

 Iron (Fe) is one of the most abundant elements on Earth and an essential nutrient for microorganisms.
-Reduced Fe(II) is furthermore used as electron donor by Fe(II)-oxidizing bacteria.
-Under circumneutral pH conditions, Fe(II)-oxidizing bacteria use either oxygen (microaerophilic) or nitrate (nitratereducing) as electron acceptors or light (photoferrotrophic) as energy source to oxidize Fe(II).
-Despite the relevance of Fe(II)-oxidizing bacteria in Fe-rich environments, the metabolic pathway, physiology, and genes involved in Fe(II) oxidation remain largely unknown.
+Reduced Iron, Fe(II), is furthermore used as electron donor by Fe(II)-oxidizing bacteria.
+Despite the relevance of Fe(II)-oxidizing bacteria in Fe-rich environments, the metabolic pathway, physiology, and genes involved in Fe(II) oxidation remain largely

 We are offering a PhD position in an interdisciplinary, international, and dynamic team of molecular ecologists, microbiologists, geochemists and geoscientists.
 This position provides an opportunity for the candidate to be creative and innovative, and to work on a challenging, multidisciplinary topic.
 Ideal candidates should have a solid background in molecular ecology and environmental microbiology.
 Applicants must have the ability to work independent and in a team, have excellent management and communication skills and should be highly motivated and committed to pursuing interdisciplinary research.
 Very good computer and language skills (English) are necessary.
 The candidate will have the opportunity to present his/her results in international journals and at conferences.

 The starting date is October 1st 2016 or as soon as possible thereafter.
 The project is part of the “Research Training Group 1708 (GRK1708): Molecular Principles of Bacterial Survival Strategies”, supported by the Deutsche Forschungsgemeinschaft.
-The employment (TVL E13, 50%, 3 years) will be arranged by the administration of the University of Tübingen.
+The employment (TVL E13, up to 65%, 3 years) will be arranged by the administration of the University of Tübingen.
 Disabled persons will be preferred in case of equal qualification.